-- Requesters -- via the Identity Manager UI, API or automation engine -- simply cannot ask for violations without also asking for an approved exception.
+- Requesters -- via the Bravura Identity UI, API or automation system -- simply cannot ask for violations without also asking for an approved exception.

 SoD should be proactive rather than after-the-fact, wherever possible.
-This is supported by Identity Manager.
+This is supported by Bravura Identity.

 - Reporting on out-of-band and pre-existing violations:

 - Pre-existing conditions, where a user violated the SoD rule before Bravura Identity was implemented or the rule was defined.

-- In these cases, there is no general way for Identity Manager to know which of the offending entitlements is inappropriate, so it cannot automatically remediate the violating users.
+- In these cases, there is no general way for Bravura Identity to know which of the offending entitlements is inappropriate, so it cannot automatically remediate the violating users.

-- Instead, Identity Manager includes reports to identify violating users and help security staff make appropriate remediating changes.
+- Instead, Bravura Identity includes reports to identify violating users and help security staff make appropriate remediating changes.